yoru01/Post-hACK/PIR workshop.md

   House.interact.waitingForAttacher();
 ```
-- Here Alice accepts the rules of the game by interacting with the seeRules function and depending on her response the game will continue or  end, she is also prompted to accept the wager then she publishes her response to the blockchain and pays the wager into the contract and the same goes for Bob.
+- Here, Alice accepts the rules of the game by interacting with the seeRules function and, depending on her response, the game will continue or end.
+She is also prompted to accept the wager, then she publishes her response to the blockchain and pays the wager into the contract and the same goes for Bob.

 ```js
  Alice.only(() => {